-Medigap plans in Vermont are known as “Medigap” because they fill in the gaps that your Original Medicare insurance leaves for you to cover.
+Medigap plans in Vermont are known as “Medigap” because they fill in the gaps that your Original Medicare insurance leaves you to cover.
 This article will help you understand how Medigap policies can lower your overall medical costs in Vermont.

 When you purchase Plan F, your benefits will include

-Part A hospital coinsurance
+- Part A hospital coinsurance

-Hospital costs up to 365 days after benefits through Original Medicare are exhausted
+- Hospital costs up to 365 days after benefits through Original Medicare are exhausted

-Part A hospice care copays or coinsurance
+- Part A hospice care copays or coinsurance

-Part A deductible
+- Part A deductible

-Part B deductible
+- Part B deductible

-Part B preventive office visit coinsurance
+- Part B preventive office visit coinsurance

-Part B coinsurance or copays
+- Part B coinsurance or copays

-Excess charges for Medicare Part B
+- Excess charges for Medicare Part B

-First three pints of blood needed for a medical procedure
+- First three pints of blood needed for a medical procedure

-Coinsurance for care in a skilled nursing facility
+- Coinsurance for care in a skilled nursing facility

-Limited foreign travel emergency care
+- Limited foreign travel emergency care

-For those whose Medicare eligibility began after Jan.
-1, 2020, Plan G offers the most comprehensive coverage.
-Plan G covers everything in Plan F except for the Part B deductible, which is $203 in 2021.
+For those whose Medicare eligibility began after January 1, 2020, Plan G offers the most comprehensive coverage.
+Plan G covers everything in Plan F except for the Part B deductible, which is $233 in 2022.